Telling The Future Story of America Through Prophetic Preaching

 The Prophetic Preaching Lab is focused on building the preaching capacities of emerging African-American clergy to embody the prophetic mandate that speaks truth to power, brings congregations into the story, and makes congregants protagonists as they create solutions to the challenges of systematic inequality.

 2017’s lab brought together more than a dozen ministers from across the country.
 It met twice, the second time, in December, in Sarasota, Florida.
 Listen to excerpts from the laboratory:

 Prophetic preachers listen deeply to the stories that shape their contexts, find relevance and inspiration within the biblical narratives, and retell the stories of their communities, weaving together a new narrative vision to create a new reality.

-In December, the Prophetic Preaching Lab gathered leaders from around the nation in Sarasota, Florida, for the second gathering of the Lab.
-We were inspired by the stories that shaped Dr. Moss, whose parents Edwina and Rev. Dr. Otis Moss, Jr., met on staff at the Southern Christian Leadership Conference (SCLC).
+This year’s Laboratory included Dr. Moss’s parents, Edwina and Rev. Dr. Otis Moss, Jr. The two met while staff members at the Southern Christian Leadership Conference (SCLC).
 The couple was married by the Rev. Dr. Martin Luther King, Jr., and studied under Howard Thurman.
 Throughout their ministry, the Moss family has led congregations in the fight for civil rights.